HackeZ/Personal-Dictionary/README.md

 ```
 $ bee run # if you syncdb already.
-$ bee run -syncdb # if you run this app at first time.
+$ ./Personal-Dictionry -syncdb # if you run this app at first time.
 ```